-You may have heard the term data product being heralded about in recent months, and you’ll certainly be hearing it a lot more from us.
+You may have heard the term data product being talked about in recent months.
 We thought we’d take time out to explain what is a data product and how treating data like a product can help organizations improve data accuracy, accessibility, and security.

 Data products were traditionally thought of as data products that consumers buy, think streaming services such as Netflix selling digital content.
 That, of course, is quite correctly a data product.
 In this instance, however, it is the wrong context.
-It is not what we and our peers mean when we talk about a data product.
+It is not what we and our peers mean when we talk about what a data product is.

 In short, data products are the principle of treating data as a product.
 That means getting data to an adequate condition for data customers to consume.
 When we say data customers, we mean anybody related to an organization who needs the data for a particular function.
-For example, a financial controller needing sales data, a marketing person needing product data, or a customer wanting to see their account details and marketing preferences.
-Alternatively, it could be data analysts needing specific information for predictive modelling, or software developers requiring data for application development.
+For example, a financial controller needing sales data, a marketing person needing product data, or a customer wanting to see their account details.
+Alternatively, it could be data analysts needing specific information for predictive modeling, or software developers requiring data for application development.

-In our version of data products, we relate them to domains.
+Treating data as a product requires domain ownership.
 A domain is essentially a team.
 The easiest way to think of them is departmental, but it may vary depending on the type of organization.
 Domains have responsibility for their own data product(s).
 The domain is the subject matter expert for all the data generated within their realm.
 They understand what the data means and the context of it.
 Using the Netflix example, a domain might have responsibility for subscriptions, while another domain may handle show and movie recommendations.
 Each domain will have its own data and will understand the data context.

 In order for data to be treated as a product it must be principled to ensure that data customers are happy customers, below is a list of Zhamak’s principles that are sound and logical, a data product must be:

 - Discoverable: We’re back to square one if data isn’t discoverable.
-Ideally, a data product would have a registry, data catalogue, and metadata to show lineage, owners, and source of origin.
+Ideally, data as a product would have a registry, data catalog, and metadata to show lineage, owners, and source of origin.

 - Addressable: A data product should have a unique address following a global convention to ensure users can programmatically access it.
 Ease of use is a data product objective so it’s important for common conventions to be developed.